Local elementary, high school students exhibit algae projects at ASU.

 Click here to review our services and capabilities.

 AzCATI is administered and funded in part by Science Foundation Arizona and managed by Arizona State University.
-Partners include:
+Collaborators include:

 The Arizona Center for Algae Technology and Innovation (AzCATI) was established through a grant from Science Foundation Arizona.
 This video highlights AzCATI facilities and services and shows how the center is expanding to provide even greater capabilities.